A built-in mechanism assures darkness can’t destroy the divine: Negativity automatically dulls awareness.

 Part of us, deep in our belly, has known all along that none of our wrong beliefs are in truth.
 Such wrong beliefs include: we aren’t good enough, we are not lovable, or we don’t matter.
 And from that gap between our current beliefs and our deep inner truth, guilt arises.
 This is a false guilt, for if it were authentic guilt for something we had done wrong, the answer would be genuine remorse.
 Instead, we’re left with gnawing guilt that eats at us relentlessly from the inside.

 Similarly, if our shame were the right kind, the answer would be repentance.
-This the kind of healthy shame motivates us to do our self-healing work.
-The wrong kind of shame leads further into darkness because it makes us want to hide.
+This kind of healthy shame motivates us to do our self-healing work.
+The wrong kind of shame leads us further into darkness because it makes us want to hide.
 And this does not help us at all in untangling these twisted threads.

 When we expand our awareness, we are letting in more spiritual light.
 But this spiritual light cannot come to us from outside ourselves; it can only arise from within.
 This light, however, cannot penetrate our pride.
 For pride is to spiritual light what a concrete wall is to physical light.
 This is how pride acts to dim the light of our awareness and wisdom.